Software-Bridge/arts-and-crafts-and-cooking/recipes/tortilla-soup.md

 **Preparing Chicken**

 For this recipe I prefer to prepare chicken ahead of time, either to barbeque it an hour or so early, or else I use leftover chicken (say from a roast) for it.
 I do prefer the chicken 'holds it's own' in the soup, so I prefer to do a barbeque with some extra flavoring on it.

-For example coated in olive oil, salt, pepper, garlic powder and italian seasons
+For example coated in olive oil, salt, pepper, garlic powder and italian seasons.
+Otherwise if I have some leftover chicken I might saute it in a skillet with the same ingredients for a minite or so to give it some extra flavor and texture.

+**Fried Tortilas**

+Generally I fry around eight medium corn tortillas in a small saucepan with canola oil, one at a time, resting on a plate with a paper towel to absorb some of the oil.
+Usually I put about four into the soup base, but will add more if the base seems too thin.
+Break them up before putting into the base.
+The remaining fried tortillas are added when the soup is served.

+I have used store brought tortillas as a substutite (as frying is always a mess) and have not been satisfied, particularly witht the extra salt on most chips.
+If I could find some good fried but unsalted chips I might use them.

+**Soup Base**

 #### Notes